scholl-lab/apa-sequencing/analyses/alignment/README.md

-# Code for alignment and bam reprocessing
+# Code for alignment and BAM reprocessing

 ## calculate all md5 checksums in input folder and subfolders
 ```bash